-BSAD 325 - Principles of Marketing 3 hours
+BSAD 325 - Principles of Marketing

 This course provides an introduction to the concepts, activities, and decisions involved in the marketing function.
 Students apply marketing mix variables in domestic and international settings.
-Prerequisite: ACCT 212 with a grade of C or better, or Admission to the Business Administration minor.
+Prerequisites: Major in Business Administration, Accounting, or Business Administration minor.
+Junior or senior status required.